suvhotta/designing-data-intensive-applications/internet basics/how_internet_works.md

     translate public IP address to private IP address.
 The router is assigned a public IP address.
 Internally for all the systems connected are given internal private IP addresses.
 The router translates this during every incoming/outgoing request.

+### How is HTTP/2 different?
+- In HTTP/1.1 one TCP connection could only transfer one resource at a time.
+For a workaround browsers created 6 TCP connections simultaneously.
+But if there are more than 6 resources to be fetched then again that would be an issue as it would have to do with additional TCP connections.
+- In HTTP/2 a single TCP connection is used very efficiently and a client can put in multiple requests in the same connection.
+To keep track of the requests and their responses, HTTP packets will be assigned stream tags.